Kynsa ha Diwettha – Agan Tirwedh Bewa ha Gonis

 Description

-Keow Pennwydh or Penwith Hedges aims to raise and develop awareness of the heritage value of Cornish hedges in the Penwith landscape, building relationships within and between communities, and training volunteers and farmers in the practice of Cornish hedging so that heritage, people, farm businesses and communities can benefit.
-This will be achieved through the following activities:
+Keow Pennwydh or Penwith Hedges raised and developed awareness of the heritage value of Cornish hedges in the Penwith landscape, building relationships within and between communities, and training volunteers and farmers in the practice of Cornish hedging so that heritage, people, farm businesses and communities can benefit.
+This was achieved through the following activities:

-• Raising awareness within both farming and and the local community of the heritage and conservation value of Cornish hedges through the delivery of workshops, events and training.
+• Raising awareness within both farming and and the local community of the heritage and conservation value of Cornish hedges through the delivery of workshops, events and training; including our Virtual Hedge Week and a focus on Cornish Hedging at the St Buryan Rally 2022.

-The project will be delivered across the Penwith Landscape Partnership area (see here for a map) with a priority on Cornish hedges identified as in need of repair or restoration.
-This project is being led by the Cornwall Wildlife Trust, with PLP staff support Nick Taylor, our Penwith Hedges officer and Ecologist, plus support from Phil Pengelly, our Farm Environment Officer.
-Volunteer hedging sessions will be led by Richie Smith, our Practical Tasks Officer.
-If you have any questions regarding the project or are interested in receiving hedging training please email Nick at nick.taylor@cornwallwildlifetrust.org.uk
+The project was delivered across the Penwith Landscape Partnership area (see here for a map) with a priority on Cornish hedges identified as in need of repair or restoration.
+This project was led by our Penwith Hedges officer and Ecologist, plus support from our Farm Environment Officer.
+Volunteer hedging sessions were led by our Practical Tasks Officer.
+The Cornwall Wildlife Trust were the led partner.

 Photo gallery